 Upon completion of the first year of the nursing program, you can elect to take the PN exit course, NIP 140.
 This course prepares you to assume the role of a graduate practical nurse.
 Upon completion, you will receive a diploma and will be eligible to apply for licensure as a practical nurse.

 Students licensed as practical nurses may apply to complete the RN track MCC’s Integrated Nursing Program.
-PNs must take the HESI and score a minimum of 70-74.9% to be considered for admission in the 2nd semester of the RN program and a minimum of 75% to be considered for admission in the 3rd semester of the RN program.
+PNs must take the NACE and score a minimum of 75% to be considered for admission in the 3rd semester of the RN program.
+Applicants scoring below 77% may apply for admission to the 2nd semester of the RN program.
 All pre-requisites must also be completed successfully for admission consideration.

 For a printable copy of program course requirements, click an option above or, consult the Madisonville Advising Plan.

 Both Licensed Practical Nurses and Registered Nurses are employed in a variety of settings, such as hospitals, clinics, nursing homes, community health centers, schools and home health.

 Graduates of the associate degree nursing program are eligible and encouraged to continue pursuit of their education at a four-year university for completion of a bachelor of science in nursing (BSN) degree.
 Transfer information is available via the MCC website.

 The overall outlook for employment in nursing is excellent.
 The U.S. Bureau of Labor Statistics gives the following wage information (2010 rate):

 The overall outlook for employment in nursing is excellent.
 Thousands of job openings are expected to occur due to the replacement of experienced nurses leaving the nursing field with retirement.